0xZakk/Git-Workshop/readme.md

 _By the end of this section, students should have Git installed on their computers._

-For installation instructions, please see [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+For installation instructions, please see [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) Windows users will also need to install [Git Bash](https://git-for-windows.github.io)

 ## Creating GitHub account